m7mdrf3t/Vertix_try-on/RAILWAY_DEPLOYMENT.md

 # Railway Deployment Guide (Simplified)

 This guide provides a simple approach to deploy your Vertix Try-On application on Railway without nginx proxy complications.
+The frontend will directly call the backend API using environment variables.

 ## Prerequisites